 Question: "What does the Bible say about interracial marriage?"

 Answer: The Old Testament Law commanded the Israelites not to engage in interracial marriage (Deuteronomy 7:3–4).
-However, the reason for this was not primarily racial.
+However, the reason for this command was not skin color or ethnicity.
 Rather, it was religious.
 The reason God commanded against interracial marriage for the Jews was that people of other races were worshippers of false gods.
 The Israelites would be led astray from God if they intermarried with idol worshippers, pagans, or heathens.
 This is exactly what happened in Israel, according to Malachi 2:11.

 A similar principle of spiritual purity is laid out in the New Testament, but it has nothing to do with race: “Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?”
 (2 Corinthians 6:14).
 Just as the Israelites (believers in the one true God) were commanded not to marry idolaters, so Christians (believers in the one true God) are commanded not to marry unbelievers.
 The Bible never says that interracial marriage is wrong.
 Anyone who forbids interracial marriage is doing so without biblical authority.

 As Martin Luther King, Jr., noted, a person should be judged by his or her character, not by skin color.
 There is no place in the life of the Christian for favoritism based on race (James 2:1–10).
 In fact, the biblical perspective is that there is only one “race”—the human race, with everyone having descended from Adam and Eve.
 When selecting a mate, a Christian should first find out if the potential spouse is born again by faith in Jesus Christ (John 3:3–5).
 Faith in Christ, not skin color, is the biblical standard for choosing a spouse.
 Interracial marriage is not a matter of right or wrong but of wisdom, discernment, and prayer.